Al Bidda: 19th century

+The 1821 bombardment

+Following alleged piracy and breaches of a maritime peace agreement, the HCS Vestal Brig bombarded Al Bidda in 1821.
+This was the first documented bombardment, in a series of subsequent bombardments.
+Historical accounts usually label this event as the 1821 bombardment of "Al Bidda."

 In January 1823, political resident John MacLeod visited Al Bidda to meet with the ruler and initial founder of Doha, Buhur bin Jubrun, who was also the chief of the Al-Buainain tribe.
 MacLeod noted that Al Bidda was the only substantial trading port in the peninsula during this time.
 Following the founding of Doha, written records often conflated Al Bidda and Doha due to their extremely close proximity.
 Later that year, Lieutenant Guy and Lieutenant Brucks mapped and wrote a description of the two settlements.
 Despite being mapped as two separate entities, they were referred to under the collective name of Al Bidda in the written description.

-An 1849 map of Bahrain and present-day Qatar which depicts Al Bidda.
+The effect of the bombardment was significant and long-lasting enough to be described by Lieutenant Guy and Lieutenant Brucks in 1822-1823.

+The 1841 bombardment

+Between 1839 and 1841, the British demanded Sheikh Salemin bin Nasir Al-Suwaidi (then the chief of Al-Suwaidi tribe) to handover Ghuleta, who they considered to be a pirate taking refuge in Al Bidda.
+Salmen handed him over, in addition to Jasim bin Jabir Raqraqi, who attacked a boat in Al Bidda.

+The British demanded Salmen bin Naser Al-Suwaidi pay a fine of 300 dollars on account of the boat Jasim Raqraqi attacked.
+The British ships bombarded the fort, after Salmen was either not able to pay or was unwilling.
+The fine was subsequently paid in money and in jewelry, among other things.